eth-cscs/firecrest/examples/jupyterhub/README.md

 . env.sh
 jupyterhub --config jupyterhub-config.py --port 8003 --ip 0.0.0.0 --debug
 ```
-Here we are sourcing the file [`env.sh`](env.sh) which defines environment variables needed by the spawner.
+Here we are sourcing the file [env.sh](env.sh) which defines environment variables needed by the spawner(More information can be found [here](https://firecrestspawner.readthedocs.io/en/latest/authentication.html)).
 We use the port `8003` for the hub since `8000` is already used for FirecREST itself in the demo deployment.
 The ip `0.0.0.0` is necessary to allow JupyterLab to connect back to the hub.

-The hub should be accessible in the browser at [http://localhost:8003](http://localhost:8003/) (username: test1 and password: test11) and you should be able to launch notebooks on the slurm cluster.
+The hub should be accessible in the browser at [http://localhost:8003](http://localhost:8003/) (username: test1 and password: test11) and it should be possible to launch notebooks on the slurm cluster.